Solo Mining vs Pool Mining — Which Is More Profitable?

 PPLNS (Pay Per Last N Shares)

-PPS+ / SOLO / Hybrid
+Solo / Hybrid

-Plus there’s a hidden cost almost no one talks about:
+Then there’s a hidden cost almost no one talks about:

 Custody risk

 Solo mining has no custody risk by design.
-The block reward goes directly from the network’s coinbase transaction to your wallet.
-The pool never holds it.
+The block reward goes directly from the network’s coinbase transaction to your wallet; the pool never holds it.
 This is the single most underrated benefit of solo mining, and it costs you nothing in expected value.

 Effective fee comparison